wazuh/wazuh-documentation/source/installation-guide/optional-configurations/searchguard.rst

     # systemctl restart elasticsearch
     # systemctl restart logstash

-At this point you have your Elasticsearch cluster securized using `user:password` authentication and encrypted communication.
+At this point you have your Elasticsearch cluster secured using `user:password` authentication and encrypted communication.
 This means any Logstash pointing to some Elasticsearch node must be authenticated.
 Also, any request to the Elasticsearch API must use `https` plus `user:password` authentication.

 See https://docs.search-guard.com/latest/roles-permissions for details.